r-m-c-d/Moon/about/index.md

 In this website, I centralise some personal & professional content, in english _ou en français._

 ## Articles about
-* Digital transformation & solutions, online strategy, etc. No surprise, that's kind of my current job so.. ¯\_(ツ)_/¯
+* Digital transformation & solutions, online strategy, etc. No surprise, that's kind of my job so..
 * ICT, development, cryptocurrencies, security or technology in general
 * Outdoor and mountaineering sports I practice
 * Well, litterally anything else I'd like to write, it's my page after all.
 Get your own.